romainsacchi/carculator/README.md

 # ``carculator_utils``

-Provides a set of functions to use with the ``carculator`` package.
+Provides a set of classes and functions to use with the ``carculator`` packages.

 ## Support